ejlongman/ejlongman/README.md

-- Hi, I’m Ellen
-- I am an incoming first year finance PhD student at U Michigan, formerly at the New York Federal Reserve Bank.
+- Hi, I’m Ellen.
+I am an incoming first year finance PhD student at Michigan, formerly at the New York Federal Reserve Bank.
-- I’m currently learning Julia

 <!---
 ejlongman/ejlongman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.